Republican Revolution: History

+Effect

 When the 104th United States Congress convened in January 1995, House Republicans voted former Minority Whip Newt Gingrich—the chief author of the Contract with America—to become Speaker of the House.
 The new senatorial Republican majority chose Bob Dole, previously Minority Leader, as Majority Leader.
 Republicans pursued an ambitious agenda, but were often forced to compromise with Democratic president Bill Clinton, who wielded veto power.

 The 1994 election also marked the end of the conservative coalition, a bi-partisan coalition of conservative Republicans and Democrats (often referred to as "boll weevil Democrats", for their association with the South).
-This white conservative coalition had often managed to control Congressional outcomes since the New Deal era.
+This white conservative coalition had often managed to control Congressional outcomes since the end of the New Deal era.

 Pick-ups

 Numerous Republican freshmen entered Congress.
 Of the 230 Republican House members of the 104th Congress, almost a third were new to the House.
 In the Senate, 11 of 54 (20%) Republicans were freshmen.